 Making EMA Work In Your Community

-Appointment of a coordinator and the development of a local EMA program is the responsibility of your elected officials, but for a program to really work the local residents must participate.
+Appointment of an EMA coordinator and the development of a local EMA program is the responsibility of your elected officials, but for a program to really work the local residents must participate.

 Ways in which residents could participate during an emergency: